Sarahanna/Hate-speech-and-sentiment-classification-and-dictionary/README.md

 ##  2.)
 Dataset YouTube Comments

 These comments were drawn from a sample of 5000 content creators from German-speaking countries.
 Half of the comments were randomly selected, and the other half was filtered using the custom hate speech dictionary to capture a larger amount of hate speech.
 These comments have been classified by students from the University of Potsdam, which had received an extensive introduction to the annotation process.
 Every comment has a double coverage and if the coders disagreed, an expert from the project decided on the classification to achieve majority decisions.
-The annotation guidelines can be found here.
+The annotation guidelines can be found in German under annotation-guidelines-german.

 The file *ger-eng-youtube-comments* is structured as follows:
 - sentiment: negative, neutral, positive